Skip to content

 The Agent to Bricks GUI is a desktop application built with Tauri 2, React, and TypeScript.
 It gives you a visual way to manage AI coding agent sessions that interact with your Bricks Builder sites.
 Instead of juggling terminal windows and remembering CLI flags, you get a single interface where your tools, sites, and prompts live together.

 On top of that, the prompt composer lets you write prompts that reference your actual site objects.
 Type @page and the app pulls your real pages from the WordPress REST API.
-That context gets injected into the prompt before it reaches the AI tool, so the agent knows exactly which page, section, or class you mean.
+Type @query or @product and it pulls live query loops or WooCommerce products.
+That context gets injected into the prompt before it reaches the AI tool, so the agent knows exactly which page, section, class, loop, or product you mean.

 Here is what you get: